translatettip/TTIP/fr/doc11.md

 Management Committee}.
 4. Original certificates or other original documents may either be transmitted by mail or by secure methods of electronic data transmission that offer equivalent certification guarantees.
-The Parties 12
-Note: Annex X-C will be tabled at a later date.
-[US: Note: provisions to prevent the release of personal privacy and business confidential information, to be considered.]
-RESTREINT EU/EU RESTRICTED
-shall cooperate in the implementation of electronic certification procedures in accordance with the provisions described in {Annex VIII}.]
+The Parties shall cooperate in the implementation of electronic certification procedures in accordance with the provisions described in {Annex VIII}.]
 [US: 1.
 Each Party shall endeavor to use means other than certification to demonstrate that imports